Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Energy and greenhouse gas accounts are updated annually.
 Water accounts are produced every two years, following the cycle of the Industrial Water Use Survey.

 Preliminary estimates for energy use, greenhouse gas emissions, and water use are produced for reference years that do not yet have a complete Input-Output table available for the expenditure based allocations.
-In all cases where a preliminary estimate is required, the most recent Input-Output table is used to provide proportional allocations across industries without physical survey data.
-These preliminary estimates are revised upon publication of the Input-Output tables for that reference year.
+In all cases where a preliminary estimate is required, the most recent supply and use table is used to provide proportional allocations across industries without physical survey data.
+These preliminary estimates are revised upon publication of the supply and use tables for that reference year.

 In addition, the greenhouse gas account is revised each time there are revisions to Environment Canada's National Inventory Report.
 These revisions are generally related to changes in methodology required by the UNFCCC or follow from improved methods, models, or data being used in the compilation of the NIR.